Collateral Requirements FAQ

 The SBA lenders will be fully collateralized by either real estate property, life insurance, or a combination of both.
 The amount of equity in your property is deducted from the life insurance requirement.
 If the loan is fully collateralized with the property no life insurance would be required.

-What are key factors to know if it is commercial real estate being used as collateral?
+What to know about commercial real estate collateral?

 • The costs to the borrower are significantly higher for collateralized commercial real estate.